kwhite2/git/theory-to-practice.md

 ## Projects or Challenges to Try

-- Fill in your syllabus repository further, adding not only to your syllabus.md file, but adding additional content such as assignments and create a website from it using GitHub Pages or Jekyll.
+- Fill in your syllabus repository further, adding not only to your syllabus.md file, but adding additional content such as assignments.
-- Use Markdown and plain text editors to write up an assignment for your students.
-Use Pandoc to convert the file to Word and PDF.
+- Create a website from your syllabus files using GitHub Pages or Jekyll.
+- Create an independent or collaborative reading group that tracks readings and notes using Git and GitHub.
+- Use Git and GitHub to track, store, and share an independent or collaborative project folder.
+- Use Git to track a project on your local machine.
+- Find and/or modify an existing public project on GitHub.

 ## Discussion Questions